astropy/astropy-APEs/APE_specutil.rst

 The ``meta`` attribute is meant for metadata, e.g., information from a FITS header.
-The ``Spectrum1D`` object will also have a method for masking spectrum and adding flats to a spectrum that will be defined in a similar manner as in  ``NDData``.
+The ``Spectrum1D`` object will also have a method for masking spectrum and adding flags to a spectrum that will be defined in a similar manner as in  ``NDData``.

 A ``Spectrum1D`` object may include additional attributes